dbgriffith01/blog_source/content/pages/about.md

 My name is Daniel Griffith.
 I am a Data Scientist at [Minitab](http://minitab.com).
 This blog is mainly a vehicle I can use to help myself better understand the concepts that I am learning.
 If it ends up benefitting others, even better.

-I have also linked to some conference presentations, and may add more projects that I'm working on to this page in the future.
+I have also linked to some conference presentations, and a few projects.
+Hopefully, I'll add some more of my talks/projects shortly.

 ## Conference Presentations